 I think you definitely should encourage him to get help.
 If you want to be with him, stick around to see if things improve once he does.
 But if you don’t want to be with him right now, you have absolutely no obligation to stay.
 It’s fine to say that you can’t be with him at this stage in your life and in the condition he is now.
 It’s also fine to say that you think you could be there for him better as just a friend than a girlfriend.
 Just because you’re not going out with someone doesn’t mean they can’t be part of your life.

-So please just be sure to make the call on what YOU want, not just what you think HE wants.posted over 2 years ago
+So please just be sure to make the call on what YOU want, not just what you think HE wants.posted about 3 years ago

 I think the advice everyone’s given you is really good advice.
 This brings to mind a relationship I was involved in a while ago.
 But my ex was threatening to kill himself, so it was extreme.
 I still left anyway.